MedentzidisCharalampos/Webcam-Image-Classifier-in-the-Rock-Paper-Scissors-Lizard-Spock/README.md

 1. Capturing the Samples
 2. Encoded the for training
 3. Training the neural network with the transfered features from the MobileNet
+4. Get prediction
+5. Evaluate the prediction and update UI
+6. Clean up

  Rock Paper Scissors Lizard Spock from the TV Show “The Big Bang Theory” .
-More information   https://the-big-bang-theory.com/rock-paper-scissors-lizard-spock/.
-The model is trained in the browser using the webcam.
-Mobilenet pretrained network is used and the last layers is trained using the data from the webcam.
+More information: https://the-big-bang-theory.com/rock-paper-scissors-lizard-spock/.